karimould/minimal-gatsby-starter-netlify-cms/README.md

 **Note:** This starter is from https://github.com/netlify-templates/gatsby-starter-netlify-cms with some small changes

-This repo is a lightweight, minimal and clean gatsby netlify cms starter with just one component.
+This repo is a lightweight, minimal and gatsby netlify cms starter with just one component.
 It just has a Layout component with React-Helmet in it.
 Netlify CMS is configured for a blog and the index page.